-14. Guarantees a.
-Are there any guarantees or warranties for any of the following: (i) Electrical work No Yes Don't know With title doods Lost Cannot Answor (ii) Roofing No Yos Don't know With title doods Lost Cannot Answor (iii) Central heating Ne Yes Den't know With title doods Lost Cannot Answor (iv) NHBC No Yes Don't know With title doods Lost Cannot Answor (v) Damp course No Yes Don't know With title doods Lost Cannot Answor (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) No Yes Don't know With title doods Lost Cannot Answor b.
-If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): Re-wiring carried out June 2017, boiler and central heating installation carried out June 2017, both warranties are in our possssion.
-C. Are there any outstanding claims under any of the guarantees listed above?
-If you have answered yes, please give details: Yes / No 15.
-Boundaries So far as you are aware, has any boundary of your property been moved in the last 10 years?
-If you have answered yes, please give details: Yes / No / Don't know
+14. Guarantees

+a.
+Are there

+(i) No

+(ii) Roofing No

+(iii) Central heating No

+(iv) No

+(v) No No

+(vi)

+b. ve answered yes or 'with title deeds', please give details of the work or ns to which the guarantee(s) relate(s):

+C. any outstanding claims under any of the guarantees listed above? ve answered yes, please give details: No

+15. Boundar

+last 10 ye you are aware, has any boundary of your property been moved in the ears? ve answered yes, please give details: No

-16. Notices that affect your property In the past 3 years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
-Yes / No / Den't know b. that affects your property in some other way?
-Yes / No / Don't know C. that requires you to do any maintenance, repairs or improvements to your property?
-Yes / No / Den't knew If you have answered yes to any of a-c above, please give the notices to your so agent, including any notices which arrive at any time before the date of entry of t your property. olicitor or estate he purchaser of
+16. Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
+Yes b. that affects your property in some other way?
+No C. that requires you to do any maintenance, repairs or improvements to your property?
+No If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.

-Declaration by the seller(s)/or other authorised body or person(s)

-I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.
+Declaration by the seller(s)/or other authorised body or person(s) I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.
+Signature(s): Date:

-Signature(s):

-·

-Date: